 In 2007, Virginia celebrated 400 years since the formation of the first colony, which marked the beginning of the state.
 Since then, every year on September 14, various events have been held to allow people to connect with the rich history of the state and, perhaps, learn some new facts.

 - The legendary Declaration of Independence was created by a native of Virginia – Thomas Jefferson, who was the 3rd president.

 - The state is distinguished by its beautiful forests, which are home to many animals.

 - There are about 60 vineyards in the state.

-During National Virginia Day, visit this state and participate in various contests and festive events.
-Don’t forget to take some bright photos.
+During National Virginia Day, visit this state and participate in various contests and festivals.
+Don’t forget to take some photos.
 Be sure to congratulate your friends and acquaintances whose lives are connected with Virginia.

 If you stay at home, you can watch documentaries or read books about the Civil War to learn more interesting things about this state.

 When is National Virginia Day celebrated in 2022?